 Teaching in optional modules includes lectures, workshops and a virtual learning environment.
 You can expect two to four hours of contact time per module per week.

 A minimum of an upper second-class BSc (Hons) degree (or equivalent international qualification) in chemistry or a degree with a significant chemistry component.
 Applicants with a good lower second class degree may be considered on an individual basis, taking into account relevant background and related achievements.
-As part of the application process, applicants must identify a first and second choice supervisor within the statement of purpose.
-You will be interviewed by your chosen supervisors as part of the application process.
 You can view a list of potential supervisors and project descriptions here.

 English language requirements